-Triceratops, a lumbering, huge-headed creature, was a plant eater, probably of coarse vegetation.
-His jaws ended in a great horny beak for clipping off branches and rushes, and his back teeth were adapted for champing them.
+Triceratops, big, lumbering, huge-headed, stupid creature was a plant eater, probably of coarse vegetation.
+His jaws ended, or began, in a great horny beak for clipping off branches and rushes, and his back teeth were adapted for champing them.
 These back teeth were arranged in many rows and were all the time pushed upward by new teeth forming below, so that as fast as teeth wore out they were replaced, a point in which Triceratops might well be envied.
 The fore legs, bowed outward at the elbows, enabled the animal to reach the ground with ease and the big "frill," suggesting a fireman's helmet, was not alone for protection, but served as a counterweight to the head and jaws, so the skull almost balanced on the condyle, or ball joint by which it joined the neck.

-Triceratops had numerous relatives who rang all possible changes on their frills and horns, some of the frills being mere margins of bone, some with plain edges, some decorated with star-like points like the head of a giant horned toad.
-Some had, as the name implies, three horns, others, like Monoclonius, only one.
+Triceratops had numerous relatives who rang all possible changes on their frills and horns, some of the frills being mere margins of bone, some with plain edges, some decorated with star-like points like the head of a giant horned toad; some had, as the name implies, three horns, others like Monoclonius, under the window, only one.
 Triceratops suggests a Rhinoceros, but has no relationship whatever with that animal-it is a case of appearance only, what is called analogy, not homology.